GIScience/gis-training-resource-center/content/Modul_6/en_qgis_data_analysis_theorie.md

 __Competences__:

-This Module covers a general understanding of data analysis, how to get statistics, create buffers, heatmaps, and how to break rivers, roads, or areas into segments.
-The following modules will cover more complex analysis methods
+This Module covers a general understanding of data analysis, how to create statistics, create buffers, heatmaps, and how to break rivers, roads, or areas into segments.
+The following modules will cover more complex analysis methods.

 ## Data Analysis